w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 ##### Applying Guideline 2.4 Navigable to Non-Web Documents and Software

 In WCAG 2, the Guidelines are provided for framing and understanding the success criteria under them but are not used for conformance to WCAG.
-Guideline 2.4 applies directly as written.
+Guideline 2.4 can apply directly as written.

 ##### bypass-blocks

 ###### Applying SC 2.4.1 Bypass Blocks to Non-Web Documents and Software

-This applies directly as written and described in [Intent from Understanding Success Criterion 2.4.1](https://www.w3.org/WAI/WCAG22/Understanding/bypass-blocks#intent), replacing “Web pages” with “non-web documents in a set of non-web documents” or “software programs in a set of software programs” to explicitly state that the multiple documents (or software programs) are part of a set rather than any two documents or pieces of software.
+This can apply directly as written and described in [Intent from Understanding Success Criterion 2.4.1](https://www.w3.org/WAI/WCAG22/Understanding/bypass-blocks#intent), replacing “Web pages” with “non-web documents in a set of non-web documents” or “software programs in a set of software programs” to explicitly state that the multiple documents (or software programs) are part of a set rather than any two documents or pieces of software.

 With these substitutions, this success criterion would read: